microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Implementation

-This pattern can be implemented using "Map Reduce" pattern in langchain library to summarize large documents, "Map Reduce" pattern has the capability process multiple chunks in Praelle.The Parallel chunk summarization approach works as below
+This pattern can be implemented to summarize large documents,and has the capability process chunks in parallel.This chunk summarization approach summarizes the document chunks independently, leading to parallel and fast execution of chunks.
+As you can see from the below flow, the final chunk summary is the summary of the all chunks summaries

-The below flow provides the parallel flow where chunks can be proceesed in parallel with Open AI, this flow is fast and each chunk is processed independetly of other chunks

 <img width="677" alt="image" src="https://github.com/microsoft/azure-openai-design-patterns/assets/50298139/d199bba2-5a91-4db3-af1a-4c9d6db73f25">

-**Langchain Example**

-Please refer to below GitHub repositories for langchain summarization examples
+This pattern can be implemented using langchain library method "Map Reduce".Please refer to below GitHub repository foran example

 **1 -** https://github.com/microsoft/OpenAIWorkshop/blob/main/scenarios/powerapp_and_python/python/Langchain_Summarization.ipynb